Assessment in Education – Its Types & Purpose

 1. Diagnostic Assessments

-At the beginning of the school year, or even before starting a new unit or lesson, you can do a diagnostic assessment to figure out what your students already know and what they might be struggling with.
+Diagnostic assessments are administered at the beginning of the school year, or even before starting a new unit or lesson, to figure out what your students already know and what they might be struggling with.
 This kind of early check helps identify learning gaps and gives you a sense of where each student stands.

-The cool thing about diagnostic assessments is that they’re not about grades but more for teachers to understand what they need to cover.
-You can do them in a chill way, like through student surveys or chats, or in a more official style, like a curriculum-based test.
+The purpose of these assessments is to diagnose learning needs.
+They’re not about students’ grades but more about teachers understanding what they need to cover.
+You can carry them out informally, like through student surveys or chats, or in a more official style, like a curriculum-based test.

 2. Formative Assessments

 Formative assessment happens while you’re in the middle of teaching.
-It’s like having a little spy in the room, picking up on what students are getting and what they’re not quite getting while you’re upfront doing your thing.
+It’s like having a little insight into the room, picking up on what students are getting and what they’re not quite getting while you’re upfront doing your thing.

 • Portfolios